npr/nprapi-wordpress/docs/pulling-multiple-stories.md

 ## Where to Find the Pulled Stories

-If in **Settings > NPR API > NPR Pull Post Type** you selected a post type for pulled content, you'll find pulled stories in the WordPress screen for that post type.
+If in **Settings > NPR API > NPR Pull Post Type** you selected a post type for pulled content, you'll find pulled stories in the relevant posts screen for that post type.
 For example if you selected `npr_story_post` as the NPR Pull Post Type, WordPress will store pulled stories in the NPR Stories screen:

 ![NPR Stories screen in WordPress showing pulled stories](assets/img//npr-stories.png)